-- An emphasis on total compensation and "pay-for-performance," with a substantial portion of total compensation reflecting corporate, business unit and individual performance. - · An emphasis on performance-based incentives that closely align the interests of executives and shareholders. - An appropriate balance of short term and long term compensation to reward long term strategic results and encourage share ownership. - An emphasis on placing at risk, through equity and other performance-based incentives, a greater portion of executive compensation as levels of responsibilities increase.
+- An emphasis on total compensation and "pay-for-performance," with a substantial portion of total compensation reflecting corporate, business unit and individual performance. - · An emphasis on performance-based incentives that closely align the interests of executives and shareholders. - An appropriate balance of short-term and long-term compensation to reward long-term strategic results and encourage share ownership. - An emphasis on placing at risk, through equity and other performance-based incentives, a greater portion of executive compensation as levels of responsibilities increase.

 In accordance with these principles and strategies the Compensation Committee establishes base salaries at competitive levels with those of companies of comparable size.
-It also provides performance-based annual cash and equity-based long term incentives that provide opportunities to earn total compensation at significantly higher levels for superior performance.
+It also provides performance-based annual cash and equity-based long-term incentives that provide opportunities to earn total compensation at significantly higher levels for superior performance.

 The Compensation Committee also considers provisions of the Internal Revenue Code limiting to \$1,000,000 the annual amount of compensation (other than compensation that qualifies as "qualified performance-based compensation") that publicly held companies may deduct for federal income tax purposes for certain executive officers.
 The committee believes that tax deductibility is an important factor but only one factor to be considered in evaluating a compensation program.
 It also believes that competitive and other circumstances may require that the interests of the company and its shareholders are best served by providing compensation that is not fully tax deductible.
-Accordingly, the committee has exercised its discretion to provide a base salary for Sempra Energy's Chairman of the Board, President and Chief Executive Officer, a small portion of which is not tax deductible to Sempra Energy.
+Accordingly, the committee from time to time has exercised and may continue to exercise its discretion to provide compensation a portion of which may not qualify as a tax-deductible expense.